HOOSHANKAVOSHBORNA/Qarch-Android/README.md

 This project uses flutter_map package to give map based capabilities.

-This project developed by HoushanKavoshBorna group.
+This project developed by HoushanKavoshBorna Co.

-@rezasalehiii
-rezasalehiii96@gmail.com